mindwarrior/Learn-React/readme.md

 We can not update the props of a component using a method like we do for the state using handleIncrement() The component that owns a piece of the state should be the one modifying it.

+### What is global context?
+Ans.
+It is a way to pass data down the component tree without having to pass props manually at every level.
+Some props might be required globally by many components throughout the app like locale and language preference.
+Context should be used sparingly as it  reduces reusability.
+Component composition is a simpler alternative when props have to be used through many levels but not all.